 Long Beach Fire Department • 1997-2001

-In November of 1997 John began working part-time at the Long Beach, CA Fire Department, using the Media 100 nonlinear system to edit training videos.
-He was also in charge of programming The Fire Channel, 63B, and provided many of the voice-overs.
+In November of 1997 I began working part-time at the Long Beach, CA Fire Department, using the Media 100 nonlinear system to edit training videos.
+I was also in charge of programming The Fire Channel, 63B, and provided many of the voice-overs.
 At the Long Beach Fire Department's February 2001 Meritorious Awards Luncheon, TV news anchor, Chuck Henry, was the guest announcer, and gave me special recognition for the video clips that were being shown.
 He said they were some of the best video stories he ever saw.
 The clips for that show were all edited at DV Post.
 Let me add that fire fighters are the most amazing human beings I've ever met.

 I opened DV Post in June of 1999, using the newly introduced Final Cut Pro editing software.
 At last, I'm now in a place that isn't going to move out of California!
 By November of 2001, DV Post had developed enough business so that I was able to leave the part-time position with the fire department.
 DV Post is now my full-time business and the end result of my life long love of the film/video production process.
 I feel that being in business for yourself is much more interesting and a lot more challenging than working for an in-house department.
 Being an outside service means that your relationship with each client is on the line all of the time.
 You are now in competition with a lot of other good vendors, which makes you work harder and more creatively.
 It's better for everyone.
 I eagerly look forward to servicing the video needs of a wide range of clients.

 Speaking of a wide range of clients, check out DV Post's Customer List page.

-Here is a video John made for his web site in 2005 or so, called "Experience Counts."
-It may be 15 years old as of 2020, but it still captures John's early film and video making history in a short time.
+Here is a video that I made for my web site in 2005 or so, called "Experience Counts."
+It may be 15 years old as of 2020, but it still captures my early film and video making history in a short time.
 It's sort of a video resume for those who don't like to read.